Diane Parry: 2018–2019: Major debut

-2020-21: First WTA 125 title
+2020–2021: First WTA 125 title

 In 2020, Parry won her first ITF Circuit singles title in Antalya, Turkey against Berfu Cengiz in the final.

-In 2021, Parry won three additional ITF tournaments, in Périgueux, France, Turin, Italy, and Seville, Spain, bringing her perfect record to 4–0 in ITF Circuit finals.
+In 2021, she won three additional ITF tournaments, in Périgueux, France, Turin, Italy, and Seville, Spain, bringing her perfect record to 4–0 in ITF Circuit finals.

-She reached her first final on the WTA Challenger Tour at the Argentine Open, losing 3–6, 3–6 to Anna Bondar.
-Two weeks later, she won her first WTA 125 tournament at the Montevideo Open, winning the final 6–3, 6–2 against Panna Udvardy.
+She reached her first final on the WTA Challenger Tour at the Argentine Open, losing 3–6, 3–6 to Anna Bondár.
+Two weeks later, she won her first WTA 125 tournament at the Uruguay Open, winning the final 6–3, 6–2 against Panna Udvardy.

-2022: French Open third round, first top-3 major win, top 60
+2022: French Open third round

-She made her top 100 debut on 28 February 2022 after her debut at the Australian Open as a wildcard.

 Parry made the second round at the French Open defeating defending champion and world No. 2, Barbora Krejčíková, her first career match against a top-10 player and a top-50 player.
-Next, she defeated Camila Osorio to reach the third round of a Grand Slam for the first time in her career.
+Next, she defeated Camila Osorio to reach the third round of a Grand Slam tournament for the first time in her career.
 She lost to Sloane Stephens in the third round.

-On 24 October 2022, Parry reached a career-high WTA ranking of No. 58.